wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 WAMP Sessions are established using a WAMP Connection.
 A WAMP Session connects to a Realm on a Router.
 Routing occurs only between WAMP Sessions connected to the same realm.

+-- probably extend this - the WebSocket spec gives an overview of the entire protocol including handshakes.
+Things to cover
+    - the possible serializations
+    - the possible transport layers
+    - opening a connection
+    - closing a connection
+    - arguments for the messages
+    - generic routing functionality with all application functionality in the clients

 ## Design Philosophy

 _This section is non-normative._

 WAMP was desinged to be performant, safe and easy to implement.

 A first version of the protocol was publicly released in March 2012.
-The experiences of multiple implementers and user of this first version informed the design of the second version that forms the basis of this RFC.
+The intention was to gain insight through implementation and use, and integrate these into a second version of the protocol, where there would be no regard for compatibility between the two versions.
+Several interoperable, independent implementations were released, and feedback from the implementers and users was collected.

+The second version of the protocol, which this RFC covers, integrates this feedback.
+Routed Remote Procedure Calls are one outcome of this, where the  first version of the protocol only allowed to call functionality implemented in the router.
+A connected outcome was the strict separation of routing and application functionality (see below).

 ### Basic and Advanced Profile